koding/kdlearn/faq/vm-reinit/index.md

 #### What does reinitialization do?
+When you reinit your VM, the system will delete everything on your VM and create a new one from scratch.

+> type:error
-When you reinit your VM, the system will delete everything on your VM and create a new one from scratch. **NOTE: You will lose all existing data (unless you back it up somewhere) on the VM that you are reinitializing.
+> **NOTE: You will lose all existing data (unless you back it up somewhere) on the VM that you are reinitializing.
 This is an irreversible process so please proceed with caution.** To backup your data, we recommend you [use FTP](http://learn.koding.com/guides/setting-up-ftp-on-koding/) to transfer the files.